mindymallory/PriceAnalysis/docs/14-BeefCattleMarkets.md

 Examine this USDA Market News report from the [Farmers & Ranchers Livestock Commission Co.](http://www.ams.usda.gov/mnreports/dc_ls143.txt) in Salina, KS.

-## The Large Feedlot Operation [^beefcheckoff]
+## The Large Feedlot

+Feedlots[^beefcheckoff] with more than 1,000 head finish more than 80% of fed cattle.
+So the production of beef starts out with the very distributed cow-calf and backgrounder operations, but the stage of production is highly concentrated at the final stages.

 [^beefcheckoff]: Most of the information in this section is taken from the [Feedlot Finishing Cattle Fact Sheet](http://www.beefusa.org/uDocs/Feedlot%20finishing%20fact%20sheet%20FINAL_4%2026%2006.pdf) published by the Beef Checkoff program.

-Feedlots with more than 1,000 head finish more than 80% of fed cattle.
-So the production of beef starts out with the very distributed cow-calf and backgrounder operations, but the stage of production is highly concentrated at the final stages.

 When calves come to the large feedlots for finishing, they are typically 12-18 months old and range from 700-900lbs when they arrive.
 The will spend three to six months in the feedlot eating a diet of grain (with corn being the largest component) and hay.
 Calves gain about 2.5 to 4 pounds per day, converting about 6 lbs of feed into 1 lbs of weight gain.